Tzvi Hirsch Ferber: Personal life

 Ferber's eldest daughter Hoda Malka (Eda) married the teacher, editor and poet Chaim Lewis.
 Eda was an early female marriage counsellor in post war London.
 Chaim Lewis published the prize-winning memoir 'A Soho Address' (Gollancz, 1965) and several books of poetry and was editor of The Jewish Review periodical in South Africa.

 The second daughter Feiga Leah (Fanny) was married to Moshe (Morris) Davidson, Rabbi of the South West London United synagogue, who obtained his smicha from Elyah Lopian at Etz Chaim yeshiva, London.

 The third daughter Anne took care of her father in his later years.

 The fourth daughter Liba (Lilly) married Shlomo Pesach Toperoff, who first served as Rabbi of Sunderland and then as Rabbi of Newcastle upon Tyne.
 He authored of many prolific works including Lev Avot, Echod Mi Yodea, Eternal Life a handbook for the mourner, and The Animal Kingdom in Jewish Thought.

 Works

-In the world of Torah, Ferber was renowned as an outstanding scholar and sage.
-A prolific author, he produced 22 acclaimed works of Torah scholarship, perhaps the largest ever output by a rabbi in England.
-He was also a frequent contributor to numerous Hebrew journals and an avid reader in the Hebrew collections of the British Library.
-Taking advantage of his location in the West End, he visited the Oriental Reading Room of the British Museum every day.
+Ferber was recognized within the Orthodox Jewish community as a distinguished Torah scholar.
+A prolific author, he published 22 works of Torah scholarship, among the largest bodies of published rabbinic scholarship produced by a rabbi in England.
+He also contributed regularly to Hebrew journals and frequently consulted the Hebrew collections of the British Library.
+While living in London's West End, he was a regular visitor to the Oriental Reading Room of the British Museum.